mikependon/RepoDB.NET/pages/tutorials/getting-started-mysql.md

 ## Getting Started for MySql

-RepoDb is a hybrid-ORM library for .NET.
-You can use the library to work with *MySql* Relational Database Management Systems (RDBMS).
+RepoDb is a hybrid .NET ORM library for MySql.

 The project is hosted at [Github](https://github.com/mikependon/RepoDb/tree/master/RepoDb.MySql) and is licensed with [Apache 2.0](http://apache.org/licenses/LICENSE-2.0.html).